-VIRT-EU applies an interdisciplinary research approach to generate new knowledge and methods that aims to overtake the unproved assumption according to which technological development leaves no room for ethical and moral reasoning.
+VIRT-EU applies an interdisciplinary research approach to generate new knowledge and methods that aim to overtake the unproved assumption according to which technological development leaves no room for ethical and moral reasoning.

-For these reasons Virt-EU will develop actionable tools to encourage reflection among developers on the relationship between technological innovation and societal concerns, to enable a self-assessment of ethical and social impact of the envisioned technologies.
+For these reasons VIRT-EU will develop actionable tools to encourage reflection among developers on the relationship between technological innovation and societal concerns, to enable a self-assessment of the ethical and social impact of the envisioned technologies.

 The networked future promises new relationships between people and artifacts, the private and the public, the individual and the collective.
 The increased networking capabilities of pervasive technologies result in personal data being produced, analyzed, monetized and connected to other data streams in ways that hold both enormous potential and pose profound challenges for European society.
 Recent policy, such as the EU General Data Protection Regulation, reflects mounting public concerns around emerging data practices, responsible research and innovation (RRI), data ethics and privacy.

 VIRT-EU addresses these concerns at the point of design through researching and intervening upon the development of cultures and ethics of the next-generation IoT innovators.
 We ask how do European IoT innovators and developers make ethically consequential decisions – about code, hardware, and data – for new connective devices?
 What assumptions about human behavior, privacy and freedom underpin European cultures of IoT innovation?